TJ Friedl Player Props: Reds vs. Pirates

 - The Pirates' 4.66 team ERA ranked 26th among all MLB pitching staffs.

+- Pirates pitchers combined to give up 164 home runs (one per game), the eighth-fewest in baseball.

-- Hill starts for the first time this season for the Pirates.
+- Velasquez takes the mound for his first start of the season for the Pirates.

-- In his last appearance on Monday, Oct.
-3, the 43-year-old lefty, started and went six innings against the Tampa Bay Rays.
+- In his last appearance on Wednesday, Oct.
+5, the 30-year-old right-hander came out of the bullpen and went 3 1/3 innings against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.